tttor/ml-foundation/method/optim/2018_optml_bottou.md

 invertible transformations.
 The essential idea consists of formulating the gradient de- scent algorithm in the space of prediction functions rather than specific parameters
 * quasi-natural-gradient
+* An important tool for the study of Riemannian geometries is the characteriza- tion of its geodesics, i.e., the shortest paths connecting two points.
+  * In a Riemannian space, on the other hand, the shortest path between two points can be curved and does not need to be unique.

+## 6.5.
+Methods that Employ Diagonal Scalings
+TODO

+# 7. Other Popular Methods.
+7.1.
+Gradient Methods with Momentum.
+7.2.
+Accelerated Gradient Methods.
+7.3.
+Coordinate Descent Methods.

 ### Information Geometry.
 TODO